POKEMON Monotype Challenge Guide — Every Type Ranked

 What Is the Monotype Challenge?

-Use the Pokédex type filter to see every available Pokémon for your chosen mono type before the run begins.
+Use the Pokédex type filter to see every available POKEMON for your chosen mono type before the run begins.
+Planning your available pool before the first gym is the single most important preparation step for any monotype challenge.

 All 18 Types Ranked by Challenge Difficulty

-Water has the widest available Pokémon pool across all games and strong options available early.
-Psychic has overwhelming power in Gen 1–3.
-Ground handles most of the gym lineup in any game.
+Water has the widest available POKEMON pool across all games and strong options available early.
+Surf gives Water mono consistent coverage from the mid-game onwards.
+Psychic has overwhelming power in Gen 1–3 where Ghost and Dark types are scarce.
+Ground handles most of the gym lineup in any game because Electric, Fire, Rock, and Steel types are common across all gym leaders.

-Fire mono is rough early (limited availability in many games) but powerful mid-game.
-Dragon and Steel lack options in the first third of most runs but dominate once you evolve.
+Fire mono is rough early (limited availability in many games, and the Water gym is usually one of the first) but powerful mid-game once fully evolved starters and caught Fire types come online.
+Dragon and Steel lack options in the first third of most runs but dominate once you evolve — both types have excellent late-game BST distribution.
+Ghost is immune to Normal and Fighting but struggles against Dark types, which become more common in the late game.

-Bug is extremely available but weak late-game.
-Ice has almost no defensive value — 4 weaknesses with minimal resists.
-Rock struggles against early Water and Grass gyms.
-Fighting has huge gaps vs. Flying and Psychic.
+Bug is extremely available but weak late-game against Fire, Rock, and Flying types that dominate the final stretch of most games.
+Ice has almost no defensive value — 4 weaknesses with minimal resists, making every Stealth Rock devastating.
+Rock struggles against early Water and Grass gyms and is weak to Ground, a type that appears constantly in cave encounters.
+Fighting has huge gaps vs. Flying and Psychic, which are the most common gym leader specialties in Gen 1–4.

 Best Picks for Each Difficult Type